thejambi/SkudPaiSho/README.md

 # Skud Pai Sho

 Skud Pai Sho is the most accessible, playable, and complete ruleset for Pai Sho.
-Play online at [skudpaisho.com](https://skudpaisho.com) and learn more at [skudpaisho.wordpress.com](https://skudpaisho.wordpress.com/).
+Play online and learn more at [The Garden Gate - SkudPaiSho.com](https://skudpaisho.com).